duncanleung/duncanleung.com/content/posts/2021-07-10-next-js-typescript-svg-any-module-declaration.md

 ### Create a custom next-env.dts to exclude image-types/global

-Although Next.js owns the `next-env.d.ts` file we can customize `tsconfig.json` to add our own `custom-next-env.d.ts` declaration file that doesn't include the `next/image-types/global` module declarations.
+Although Next.js owns the `next-env.d.ts` file, the <a href="https://github.com/vercel/next.js/pull/26485#issuecomment-867091407" target="_blank">original PR implementing this change into Next.js 11</a> states that we can customize `tsconfig.json` to add our own `custom-next-env.d.ts` declaration file that doesn't include the `next/image-types/global` module declarations.

 <div class="filename">custom-next-env.d.ts</div>